 How to sanitize a wood cutting board

 - Hot water and detergent are essential for washing down work surfaces and utensils, then dry with a clean dish towel before storing them.
+Use hot, soapy water to remove the bulk of the detritus.

 - If you use a wooden board for cutting meat, scrub it with a stiff bristled brush in hot water with a detergent.
 Then rub it dry with a clean cloth and leave it to air dry completely.

 - If it is particularly bloody or covered in grease, wipe it off with kitchen paper and use a paste of salt and lemon juice to scrub it down.
-Then follow the washing process as above.
+Then follow the soapy water washing process as above.

 - Every so often, sand down the wooden board to a smooth finish.
 If it starts to crack after using it for a long time, replace it.